groue/GRMustache/Guides/rendering_objects.md

 `localize` is part of the [standard library](standard_library.md#localize).
 It performs a custom rendering by localizing the inner content of the section it renders.

-    {{ template }} vs. {{> partial }}
+    {{> partial }} vs. {{ template }}

-`{{> partial }}` tags render a hard-coded template, identified by its name.
+The `{{> partial }}` tag renders a hard-coded template, identified by its name.
 By providing instead a GRMustacheTemplate object to a tag, which performs its own custom rendering, you can render a "dynamic partial".

     {{# dateFormat }}...{{ birthDate }}...{{ joinDate }}...{{/ }}

 [NSDateFormatter](NSFormatter.md) is a rendering object able to format all dates in a section.
-This involves the [GRMustacheTagDelegate protocol](delegate.md), that allows the formatter to observe and alter the rendering of all tags inside the section.

     I have {{ cats.count }} {{# pluralize(cats.count) }}cat{{/ }}.